kirinboy/OOBootcamp/tasking.md

 #Parking Boy

 Given a parking boy and a parking lot
-When a parking boy park the car to a parking lot Should be able to pick the same car from the parking lot
+When the parking boy park the car to a parking lot Should be able to pick the same car from the parking lot

 Given a parking boy and a parking lot